-10.14 Real Estate Licensing
+10.13 Real Estate Licensing

 On 14 February 2007, the MEF issued the Prakas on Granting Professional Certificates and Licenses for Valuation Services and Immovable Property/Real Estate Services (Real Estate Prakas).
-The Real Estate Prakas was followed by two instructional circulars from the MEF, the most significant being the Instructional Circular on the Implementation of the Real Estate Prakas, issued on 3 August 2007 (Circular 002).On 29 June 2017, Prakas 636 on the management of business providing valuation services and immovable property services was issued by the MEF.
-This Prakas 636 is aiming at determining mechanism, rules, and procedures to manage and control real estate valuation services and other real estate service.
+The Real Estate Prakas was followed by two instructional circulars from the MEF, the most significant being the Instructional Circular on the Implementation of the Real Estate Prakas, issued on 3 August 2007 (Circular 002).
+On 29 June 2017, Prakas 636 on the management of business providing valuation services and immovable property services was issued by the MEF.
+This Prakas 636 is aiming at determining the mechanisms, rules, and procedures to manage and control real estate valuation services and other real estate services.

-Under this Prakas 636, all individuals who wants to provide real estate valuation services or other real estate services must hold proper certificate to run the business notably the evaluation license, real estate agent license and property management license.
-The issuance of this Prakas 636 provides more quality assurance to the customers and the public when dealing with their real estate agents.
+Under this Prakas, all individuals who want to provide real estate valuation services or other real estate services must hold proper certificates to run the business, notably, the evaluation license, real estate agent license and property management license.
+The issuance of Prakas 636 provides more quality assurance to customers and the general public when dealing with real estate agents.

-10.15 Management of Real Estate Businesses
+10.14 Management of Real Estate Businesses

-Prakas No. 965 (Prakas 965) on Management of Housing Development Business was issued on 24 August 2016 by the MEF.
-The Prakas 965 supersedes Prakas No. 1222 on the Management of Real Estate Development Businesses (Prakas 1222) issued on 15 December 2009 by the MEF as a mechanism to control the management, inspection and licensing of real estate projects in Cambodia and Prakas No. 548, dated 30 July 2008, on the Management, Inspection and Granting of Licenses for Real Estate Developers (Prakas 548).
+Prakas No. 965 ("Prakas 965") on the Management of Housing Development Activities was issued on 24 August 2016 by the MEF.
+Prakas 965 supersedes Prakas No. 1222 on the Management of Real Estate Development Businesses ("Prakas 1222") issued on 15 December 2009 by the MEF as a mechanism to control the management, inspection and licensing of real estate projects in Cambodia and Prakas No. 548, dated 30 July 2008, on the Management, Inspection and Granting of Licenses for Real Estate Developers ("Prakas 548").